stormmaster9090/Lithium-Rblx/docs/GettingStarted.md

 ```

 ## INIT
+> [!Note]

-This isnt as important but it does allow you to customize some of the default things about the modules.
+> This isnt as important but it does allow you to customize some of the default things about the modules.
 above its stated that the X size of a toggle is 1,0.
 You CAN change this but it means that the toggle will not expand to fit scrolling frames or frames with UIlistlayout or UIgridlayout.